-Illinois Statewide Technical Reference Manual - 4.4.13 Package Terminal Air Conditioner (PTAC) and Package Terminal Heat Pump (PTHP)
+Package Terminal Air Conditioner (PTAC) and Package Terminal Heat Pump (PTHP)

-\$963 per ton330.
-This cost should be discounted to present value using the utilities' discount rate.
+The assumed deferred cost (after 5 years) of replacing existing equipment with new baseline unit is assumed to be \$963 per ton329.
+This cost should be discounted to present value using the utilities discount rate.